 Do You Need to Buy Insurance for Your Drone?

 The good news is that most insurance company policy wordings would cover a drone in the same way that they would cover your personal property or contents.
 Depending on your specific insurer, you may not have to pay any additional amount to cover your drone.

-In December 2015, FAA introduced the requirement to register your personal use drone.
-However, since this is a new area for regulators, it's best to check with the FAA's Flying for Fun Special Rules for Flying a Model Aircraft guidelines to make sure you're up-to-date.
+In December 2015, the FAA introduced the requirement to register your personal-use drone.
+However, since this is a new area for regulators, it's best to check with the FAA's guidelines to make sure you're up-to-date.

 Insurance for Drones and UAS Requirements

-Although insurance doesn't dictate if you register your drone or not, the use of your drone and how it's regulated could impact how it is covered by a homeowner's policy.
+Although insurance doesn't dictate whether you register your drone or not, the use of your drone and how it's regulated could impact how it's covered by a homeowner's policy.

-If you are only using your drone for personal use and not business use, there most likely isn't an obligation to insure your drone.
+If you are only using your drone for personal use and not business use, there most likely isn't an obligation to insure it.
 However, accidents do happen with drones, and you may want to protect yourself with liability insurance and damage insurance.